bradyjoslin/container-dev-pipeline-sample/README.md

 Note that `ripgrep` is not installed by the [ubuntu-latest hosted agent](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md) we are using in this Pipeline, so in order for our example script to work we need it to run in our defined container.

 To see the Pipeline run, simply fork and provide a PR to this repo with an innocuous change to this `README.md` file.
-After I fire initite the Pipeline using a comment trigger, when the Pipeline is finished running you should see...
+After I initiate the Pipeline using a comment trigger, when the Pipeline is finished running you should see...

 ```text
 ** Running Azure Pipeline script **